learningeconomy/LearnCard/.changeset/empty-schools-deliver.md

 '@learncard/react': patch
 ---

-Truncate issuer + issue names to 20 characters instead of 25
+Truncate issuer name to 20 characters instead of 25